dbuonomo/community-store-import/README.md

 * If an import SKU already exists, the matching product data will be updated.
 * Empty rows are skipped.
-* Image import is not supported, but a default image can be selected prior to import.
+* Image import is not supported, however a default image can be selected prior to import.

 ## Compatibility